lebovic/archhacks-2017/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the ArchHacks repo
 ==================================================

 This sample code helps get you started with a simple Node.js web application deployed by AWS CodeDeploy to an Amazon EC2 instance.
+Express scaffolding was then added in replacement of the AWS non-deploy code.

 What's Here
 -----------